a letter from the Vice president of INTERNAL recruitment

 All new members must be initiated within six weeks of joining.

 9. What about hazing?

-Hazing – defined as causing or permitting a person, incident to initiation into or membership into a society, club, or similar organized group, to participate in any activity that subjects that person or others to risks of physical injury, or mental distress or personal indignities of a highly offensive nature, whether or not such person has consented to participation in this activity – is a violation of Panhellenic rules, the campus code, and state law.
+Hazing – defined as causing or permitting a person, prior to initiation into or membership into a society, club, or similar organized group, to participate in any activity that subjects that person or others to risks of physical injury, or mental distress or personal indignities of a highly offensive nature, whether or not such person has consented to participation in this activity – is a violation of Panhellenic rules, the campus code, and state law.
 Both individuals and organizations can be charged with hazing violations.
 The hazing policy specifically prohibits forced consumption of alcohol, calisthenics, paddling, road trips, line-ups, and running personal errands of members.
 The Office of Fraternity and Sorority Affairs encourages student to call the toll-free number, 1-888-NOT-HAZE (1-888-668-4293) if they, or students they know, have been or may be victims of hazing.

 continuous open bidding